 22. Baltimore Ravens

 Edgar Allan Poe wrote The Raven and lived and worked in Baltimore.
-It would be hard to find inspiration for a football team more disparate than a 19th-century poem.
+Finding inspiration for a football team that is more disparate than a 19th-century poem would be hard.
 Well done, Baltimore.
 Well done.

 21. Jacksonville Jaguars

 The Jags pull off the angry cat logo better than their fellow 1995 NFL expansion team, the Carolina Panthers.
-For a realistically rendered logo of an angry cat, this is about as good as it gets.
+This is about as good as it gets for a realistically rendered logo of an angry cat.

 20. Los Angeles Rams